EvilCorpDev/SharedTranslate/README.md

 # SharedTranslate
-Diploma project for translate texts buy different people.
+Diploma project for translate texts by different people.